Polymer Clay Figurines: Stable Bases and Clean Features

 Many small squat figurines can start without an armature.
 Taller, thinner, or more top-heavy figures usually need more structural planning.

-Sculpey's support guidance is the useful baseline here: once the form has real height or unsupported projection, you should think structurally, not just decoratively.
+This is a general support principle: once the form has real height or unsupported projection, you should think structurally, not just decoratively.
 A simple mushroom cap may only need a soft support test such as fiberfill.
 A taller figure with narrow legs or projecting limbs may need more than that.

 Keep Finish Choices Small